lisandro-iraguen/bank-the-unbanked/README.md

 you can se it [Demo](https://blue-field-0d777b910.4.azurestaticapps.net/home "Demo Url")

-This is an Test against the Argentinean Peso :shit:
+This is Test against the Argentinean Peso :shit: